Cheap Renewable Energy

 In an interview on January 3, 2016, Jacobson was asked if 2050 was a practical date to reach this goal.
 He replied that it was technically and economically feasible, but politically it was a different matter.

-See also Research Topics On Renewable Energy
+See also Renewable Energy In Austria

 Grassroots people and our newspapers need to let politicians know that a 100 percent renewable future is possible by 2050, and we have to take it into account.